PiSupply/Flick/README.md

 SDA          -> Pin 3
 VCC          -> Pin 1
 ```
-### Controlling the dual LED on Flick large
+### Controlling the dual LED on Flick Large
-We have provided a dual LED for additional customisable feedback on the Flick large.
-The red LED is connected to Pin 15/GPIO22 whereas the green LED is connected to Pin7/GPIO4.
+We have provided a dual LED for additional customisable feedback on the Flick Large.
+The red LED is connected to Pin 15/GPIO22 whereas the green LED is connected to Pin 7/GPIO4.
 You can drive these LEDs programmatically or via the command line.

 #### Bash
 This will turn on the green LED